 How Pentastar Aviation Battles Michigan's Economic Problems

 Waterford, Mich. – It’s no secret that the business aviation industry has taken some heavy hits this year.
 Media scrutiny of the industry has caused some to shy away from utilizing corporate flights while aircraft manufacturers have concurrently slowed production as patrons decline to take delivery of new aircraft during the recession.
-In the midst of the challenges presented by the aviation industry, Pentastar Aviation, based at Oakland County International Airport in Waterford, Mich., was dealing with the steady decline of business from the automotive industry – once the lifeblood of the company.
+In the midst of the challenges presented by the aviation industry, Pentastar Aviation, battles Michigan’s economic problems with growth.
+Based at Oakland County International Airport in Waterford, Mich., Pentastar was dealing with the steady decline of business from the automotive industry – once the lifeblood of the company.

 While Michigan residents watched frequent layoffs cause the state unemployment rate to soar to nearly 15 percent, the executive management team at Pentastar Aviation went to work to devise a plan to not only weather the economic storm brewing across the nation, but to drive company growth and emerge stronger on the other side.